invoiceninja/invoiceninja.github.io/source/docs/quotes.md

 ### Sent

 A quote is marked as sent when it has been emailed to the client or marked as *sent* in the admin panel.

-When the quote status is changed to Sent, the client balance increases by the *quote balance* amount.

 ### Deleted